flutter-mapbox-gl/maps/README.md

 ## Offline Sideloading

-Support for offline maps is available by *"side loading"* the required map tiles and including them in your `assets` folder.
+Support for offline maps is available by side loading the required map tiles and including them in your `assets` folder.

 * Create your tiles package by following the guide available [here](https://docs.mapbox.com/ios/maps/overview/offline/).